 import { defineConfig } from 'astro/config'import starlight from '@astrojs/starlight'

-export default defineConfig({ integrations: [ starlight({ components: { // Relative path to the custom component.
-Head: './src/components/Head.astro', }, title: 'My Docs', }), ],})
+export default defineConfig({ integrations: [ starlight({ // Use the route data middleware to add the Open Graph images. routeMiddleware: './src/routeData.ts', title: 'My Docs', }), ],})

 Preview the generated images